-Lake Eileen Trail is a 4.2 mile out and back trail located near Bayfield, CO and is rated as difficult.
+Lake Eileen Trail is a 4.2 mile out and back trail located near Bayfield, Colorado and is rated as difficult.
 The trail is primarily used for hiking and is accessible from April until October.

 Directions from Bayfield, Colorado: Travel 18 miles north on County Road #501 beyond Vallecito Reservoir.
 After passing the west side of the reservoir, watch for the Forest Service Work Center about a mile north.
 Parking is available on the right at the trail sign just beyond.
 If no parking is available, continue around the corner for about 500 feet to a small pull-off on your right.